przemerr/exodusRecovery/README.md

 The script will ask for all the necessary details:

-- an address where you want the funds to send to
+- an address where you want the funds to be sent to
 - a private key
 - amount of LSK to transfer